ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 const ain = new Ain('https://testnet-api.ainetwork.ai');

-// Import the account using private key from Step 3 const address = ain.wallet.addAndSetDefaultAccount('YOUR_PRIVATE_KEY');
+// import the account using private key from Step 3 const address = ain.wallet.addAndSetDefaultAccount('YOUR_PRIVATE_KEY');

-const appName = 'YOUR_APP_NAME'; // Use the app name from Step 5
+const appName = 'YOUR_APP_NAME'; // use the app name from Step 5
 const appPath = `/apps/${appName}`;

-const functionPath = `${appPath}/messages/$user_addr/$timestamp/user`; // Wild cards!
+const functionPath = `${appPath}/messages/$user_addr/$timestamp/user`; // wild cards!

-// Set a function to be triggered when writing values at the function path ain.db
+// set a function to be triggered when writing values at the function path ain.db
   .ref(functionPath)
   .setFunction({